-Percentage of H202 used on catalase test:
+Percentage of H2O2 used in catalase test

-- Place a drop of 3% H2O2 on to the slide and mix.
+- Place a drop of 3% H2O2 onto the slide and mix.

-- A positive result is the rapid evolution of oxygen (within 5-10 sec.) as evidenced by bubbling.
+- A positive result is the rapid evolution of oxygen (within 5-10 seconds), as evidenced by bubbling.

 - A negative result is no bubbles or only a few scattered bubbles.*